hopegardenuk/hopegarden.uk/content/english/blog/241027-nature-id-hope.md

 The cost of the equipment is about £300 and the half dozen workshops are costing about £700.

 We find out next March if we’re successful.
+In the meantime, I’m sharing the application details with other nature groups and initiatives, because [Welsh Water](https://www.dwrcymru.com/) have a [Citizen Science Support Programme](https://corporate.dwrcymru.com/en/community/environment/citizen-science-support-programme), with grants of up to £10,000.